 Preserving or achieving sound oral health involves more than simply caring for your teeth; it also involves caring for your gums.
 You may not realize this, but your gums constitute a large part of your mouth.
 Moreover, problems affecting your gums can be serious, especially if they go undiagnosed and untreated.
 Advanced periodontal (gum) disease can lead to tooth loss if it is not properly addressed.
 In fact, in the United States, gum disease is the leading cause of tooth loss in adults.

-Thankfully, Dr. Martens and her team of hygienists know what to look out for when evaluating your dental health and can provide information about how to prevent and treat periodontal disease before it advances too far.
-The only catch is that you have to visit her office for your routine dental exams and cleanings so that they can monitor your oral health and let you know as soon as possible if they detect a potential problem with your gums.
-Here, Dr. Martens discusses the basics of periodontal disease, including what causes it and symptoms to watch out for.
+Thankfully, Dr. Stukenberg and his team of hygienists know what to look out for when evaluating your dental health and can provide information about how to prevent and treat periodontal disease before it advances too far.
+The only catch is that you have to visit our office for your routine dental exams and cleanings so that they can monitor your oral health and let you know as soon as possible if they detect a potential problem with your gums.
+Here are the basics of periodontal disease, including what causes it and symptoms to watch out for.

 The early stage of periodontitis, or periodontal disease, is called gingivitis.
 Gingivitis (gum inflammation) is caused by bacteria in plaque buildup around the teeth.
 This leads to red, swollen gums that may bleed when brushing the teeth.